 Luxury tax on passenger vehicles.
-The base amount not subject to tax for passenger vehicles is \$32,000 for 1995.
+The base amount not subject to tax for passenger vehicles is \$34,000 for 1996.

-This chapter outlines certain excise taxes paid to the government and tells what forms are needed to report and pay these taxes.
+This chapter outlines certain federal excise taxes and tells what forms are needed to report and pay these taxes.

-- · Taxes reported on Form 720 - Taxes not reported on Form 720
+- Taxes reported on Form 720 - Taxes not reported on Form 720

-- □ 349 Federal Highway Use Tax on Heavy Vehicles
+349 Federal Highway Use Tax on Heavy Vehicles

-- ☐ 378 Fuel Tax Credits and Refunds

-- □ 510 Excise Taxes For 1995
+- 378 Fuel Tax Credits and Refunds - ☐ 510 Excise Taxes For 1996

-- ☐ 11-C Occupational Tax and Registration Return for Wagering
+- □ 11-C Occupational Tax and Registration Return for Wagering

 - ☐ 720 Quarterly Federal Excise Tax Return

-- ☐ 730 Tax on Wagering
+- 730 Tax on Wagering

-- ☐ 2290 Heavy Vehicle Use Tax Return
+- 2290 Heavy Vehicle Use Tax Return

-- ☐ 6627 Environmental Taxes
+- 6627 Environmental Taxes

 - 8807 Certain Manufacturers and Retailers Excise Taxes

-- 8849 Claim for Refund of Excise Taxes
+- □ 8849 Claim for Refund of Excise Taxes

 Form 720 is used to report most excise taxes.
 Some of these taxes are figured on a separate form which is attached to Form 720.
 Form 720 is filed quarterly, but the taxes generally must be deposited before the return is due.
 For details of each tax, get Publication 510, and the appropriate forms.

-Publication 378 discusses federal fuel tax credits you can claim on your 1994 income tax return.
-It also explains when you may claim a quarterly refund during 1995 instead of waiting to claim a credit on your 1995 income tax return
+Publication 378 discusses federal fuel tax credits you can claim on your 1995 income tax return.
+It also explains when you may claim a quarterly refund during 1996 instead of waiting to claim a credit on your 1996 income tax return.